July 25

 Synthetic Rubbers

-A threat to the rubber industry loomed on the horizon though and a dependency on rubber imports limited the market.
+A threat to the rubber industry loomed on the horizon though, and a dependency on rubber imports limited the market.
 Although early research into synthesizing rubber began as early as the 1860s, it took a World War to inspire the innovation required to achieve synthetic rubbers.

 The Encyclopedia of American Business History entry on rubber states that World War I and World War II "heightened concern in the United States about dependence upon imports of this crucial raw material, most of which came from Southeast Asia.”

-According to the American Chemical Society, during World War II, Southwest Asia fulfilled these fears and supply of rubber to America ended.
 The ACS notes that this was the impetus for the U.S. to sponsor "a consortium of companies involved in rubber research and production [to unite] in a unique spirit of technical cooperation” and produce "a general purpose synthetic rubber, GR-S (Government Rubber-Styrene), on a commercial scale.”

-With a real danger that the war might be lost without a healthy supply of rubber for boots, equipment, and tires this endeavor "expanded the U.S. synthetic rubber industry from an annual output of 231 tons of general purpose rubber in 1941 to an output of 70,000 tons a month in 1945.”
+With a real danger that the war might be lost without a healthy supply of rubber for boots, equipment, and tires, this endeavor "expanded the U.S. synthetic rubber industry from an annual output of 231 tons of general purpose rubber in 1941 to an output of 70,000 tons a month in 1945.”
 According to the Texas State Historical Association, in Texas alone, "by 1950 production amounted to more than 50 percent of a United States total of between 4,000 and 5,000 long tons annually.”

 Modern Applications